 In summary, although we have varying cultures and stories, we all know the difference in how someone makes us feel.

 Those feelings are essential to keep in mind when looking to find and retain a healthy relationship.
 If your relationship brings you feelings of joy on all fronts, then it is a healthy one.
-If you feel like you’re fighting for something to keep it alive, it is most likely an unhealthy relationship.
+But if you feel like you’re fighting for something to keep it alive, it is most likely an unhealthy relationship.